SR80-app/SR80-Manuals/user-manual.md

 A personal phone behaves like its assigned role (a personal Tech Station looks just like the shop Tech Station iPad) but with a few extra protections layered on:

+- **Shop WiFi required.** Your personal phone must be connected to the shop's WiFi to use the app.
+If you leave the shop or disconnect from WiFi, you have a **15-minute grace period** before the app locks you out with a "Get your ass back to the shop" screen.
+Reconnect to the shop WiFi and it unlocks immediately.
+Some staff (owners, managers) are marked as **Unrestricted Access** — they can use the app from anywhere.
+Shop iPads are never affected by this restriction.
 - **Face ID / Touch ID gate.** The app asks for biometric (or your device passcode as a fallback) on cold launch, and again whenever the app has been backgrounded for more than **3 hours**.
 Brief context-switches — checking a notification, copying a phone number, looking up a parts diagram in another app — don't re-prompt.
 - **Active employee = active access.** If an admin deactivates your employee record, your phone signs out within a couple of minutes (usually within seconds if you're online).
 You'll need a fresh enrollment code to set it up again.
 - **Offline limit.** Your phone can stay offline (airplane mode, no signal, dead Wi-Fi) for up to **3 days** by default before it auto-signs-out.
 Admins can bump this longer before a hurricane or other extended outage.